Flame Resistant FAQ

 Frequently Asked Questions & Concerns

-ASTM F1891-12, Standard Specification for Arc and Flame Resistant Rainwear
+• ASTM F1891-19, Standard Specification for Arc and Flame Resistant Rainwear

-ASTM F2302-08, Standard Performance Specification for Labeling Protective Clothing as Heat and Flame Resistant
+• ASTM F2302-19, Standard Performance Specification for Labeling Protective Clothing which Provides Resistance to Incidental Exposures to Heat or Open Flame

-NFPA 1977, Standard on Protective Clothing and Equipment for Wildland Firefighting
+• NFPA 1977, Standard on Protective Clothing and Equipment for Wildland Firefighting, 2016

-NFPA 2112, Standard on Flame-Resistant Garments for Protection of Industrial Personnel Against Flash Fire
+• NFPA 2112, Standard on Flame-Resistant Clothing for Protection of Industrial Personnel Against Short Duration Thermal Exposures from Fire, 2018

 Definitions